 These days, there's an app for everything.
-Between social media sites, email providers, live chat, and more, there are literally thousands of ways your customers can reach your business.
-You might just go dizzy from the sheer number of options they have for communication.
+Between social media sites, email providers, live chat, and more, there are thousands of ways your customers can reach your business.

-In this post, let's break down what a shared inbox is and how you can use it to manage all of your customer communications in one app.
-Then, we'll list some of the top shared inboxes you can adopt for your service team.
+In this post, we'll break down what a shared inbox is and how you can use it to manage all of your customer communications in one app.
+We'll also review six tools that combine your email accounts for you.

-Shared inboxes often support social media accounts as well.
-So, if a customer posts on your timeline or tweets about your business, that message will be tagged and forwarded to your inbox.
-Designated reps will be alerted of the post and can reach back out through the same thread.
-They won't even have to log into your social media account letting them respond to your customers in a moment's notice.
+Shared inboxes often support social media accounts and bot communication as well.
+For example, if a customer posts on your timeline or tweets about your business, that message will be tagged and forwarded to your inbox.
+In this instance, designated reps may be alerted of the post so they can reach back out via the same thread.

 1. Respond to all your customer emails from one source.